Adityasr30/pyspark-notes/README.md

 ### Problem 2
 - Rigid programming model
 - Fixed steps - Map and Reduce
-- If your tasks require various tasks like filter, joins, aggregations, we'll need to break them into multiple Map Reduce steps.
+- If your tasks require various tasks like filters, joins, and aggregations, we'll need to break them into multiple MapReduce steps.

 ## How Spark resolved these problems?